jinnielazzy/AwesomeProject/README.md

 - Bottles can technically be seen/picked unlimitedly even when it has been picked.
 - Each drifting bottle can have multiple chat sessions and each session is private from the other.
 - Users can retrieve the bottles they threw and it would be archived.
 Also, bottles can be deleted by users.
 - Users should be able to keep SHIT private, do not show actual info.
+- Users could throw the bottles they collected back to the ocean.
 - More coming up

 For development